lightly-ai/lightly/docs/source/docker/getting_started/selection.rst

 - The input tells on which data the objective is defined on.
 It defines a scalar number or vector for each image in the dataset.
 - The strategy itself defines the objective to apply on the input data.

-Lightly allows you to specify many different objectives at the same time.
-The algorithms tries to fulfil all objectives simultaneously.
+Lightly allows you to specify several objectives at the same time.
+The algorithms try to fulfil all objectives simultaneously.

 Lightly's data selection algorithms are supporting three types of input: